 Sexual Misconduct, Sexual Violence, and Gender-based Discrimination FAQs

-Click on the following questions to get more information.
-If you have a question not listed here, please call or email the Executive Director, OED/Title IX Coordinator, Karen Rentz, at 850.474.2175 or firstname.lastname@example.org.
+If you have a question not listed, please contact the Title IX Coordinator, Karen Rentz, at 850.474.2175 or email@example.com.

 UWF's Title IX Policy covers sexual misconduct, sexual violence, and gender-based discrimination.